Stellar feedback drives the baryon deficiency in low-mass galaxies

 \subsection{Results}

-Analogous to the Hertzsprung–Russell diagram in stellar evolution, the Star-Forming Main Sequence (SFMS)~\cite{Brinchmann04, Noeske07, Speagle14} --- a fundamental correlation between $M_*$ and $\rm SFR$ --- serves as a critical framework for investigating galaxy evolution.
+Analogous to the main sequence in the Hertzsprung–Russell diagram, which is essential in the study of stellar evolution, the Star-Forming Main Sequence (SFMS)~\cite{Brinchmann04, Noeske07, Speagle14} --- a fundamental correlation between $M_*$ and $\rm SFR$ --- serves as a critical framework for investigating galaxy evolution.
 We stack galaxy spectra based on their positions within the SFMS, as shown in the left panel of Figure~\ref{fig:map}.
 The samples are binned into hexagonal regions with a width length of 0.05 dex, while the peripheral ones enclosing fewer than 500 galaxies are excluded.
 The color of each hexagon corresponds to the amount of spectra within that bin and its adjacent neighbors, which are combined to obtain the stacked spectra.
 With most bins containing more than 10,000 spectra, the resulting stacked spectra achieve exceptionally high signal-to-noise ratio ($\rm S/N\gtrsim100$), as demonstrated in the inset.
+The stacked profile of Mg\,\textsc{ii} doublet exhibits a near-unity ratio, in contrast to the 2:1 ratio expected in the optically thin limit~\cite{Morton03}.
+This behavior, consistent with previous individual and stacked down-the-barrel studies~\cite{Erb12, Rubin14, Perrota23, Pessa24, Valentino25}, implies optically thick, saturated absorption.

-Using the {\sc Boxcar} method~\cite{Bordoloi14}, we extract the outflow equivalent width ($\rm EW_{out}$) and $v_{\rm out}$ of the Mg\,\textsc{ii} absorption features from the composite spectra, as shown in the top-right panels of Figure~\ref{fig:map}.
-Assuming the geometry of the outflow to be an expanding spherical thin shell launching at $5\,\rm kpc$ (see Methods~\cite{methods}) and adopting an empirical relation between the equivalent width of Mg\,\textsc{ii} absorption and the column density of neutral hydrogen~\cite{Lan17}, we derive mass outflow rate $\dot{M}_{\rm out}$ and mass loading factor $\eta\equiv \dot{M}_{\rm out} / {\rm SFR}$, as shown in the bottom-right panels of Figure~\ref{fig:map}.
+Using the {\sc Boxcar} method~\cite{Rubin10, Bordoloi14}, we extract the outflow equivalent width ($\rm EW_{out}$) and mean outflow velocity ($v_{\rm out}$) of the Mg\,\textsc{ii} absorption features from the composite spectra, as shown in the top-right panels of Figure~\ref{fig:map}.
+Derived directly from the stacked spectra, $\mathrm{EW}_{\rm out}$ and $v_{\rm out}$ characterize the Mg~\textsc{ii} absorption and serve as the primary results of this study, with minimal dependence on model assumptions.
+Assuming the geometry of the outflow to be an expanding spherical thin shell launching at $5\,\rm kpc$ and adopting an empirical relation between the equivalent width of Mg\,\textsc{ii} absorption and the column density of neutral hydrogen~\cite{Lan17}, we derive mass outflow rate $\dot{M}_{\rm out}$ and mass loading factor $\eta\equiv \dot{M}_{\rm out} / {\rm SFR}$, as shown in the bottom-right panels of Figure~\ref{fig:map}.
+However, an important caveat should be noted that $\dot{M}_{\rm out}$ and $\eta$ are secondary derived properties and are subject to substantial uncertainties which arise primarily from estimating the gas column densities (see Materials and Methods for further explanation).